NoMoreSugar/iwritelists/README.md

 You can also set these fields with environment variables ``IWRITELISTS_STEAM_USER`` and ``IWRITELISTS_STEAM_PASS`` (although it isn't at all recommended).

+If you haven't run IWriteLists before and have SteamGuard enabled on the account, you'll need to specify the SteamGuard code like

+    node iwritelists.js -a 8372

 ### Permissions